Kevin-Wu-12/LoL-VisionScore-Analysis/_site/README.md

   frameborder="0"
 ></iframe>

-We caluclaed our p-value and then compared it agianst the observed Absolute Difference in Means through permuation testing, and the resulting p-value I got was 0.
-Since our p-value is less than our set significance level of 0.05, it leads us to **reject** the null hypothesis and therefore it is highly likely that the missingness in `pentakill` depends on `gamelangth`
+We calculated our p-value and then compared it against the observed Absolute Difference in Means through permutation testing, and the resulting p-value I got was 0.
+Since our p-value is less than our set significance level of 0.05, it leads us to **reject** the null hypothesis and therefore it is highly likely that the missingness in `pentakills` depends on `gamelength`

 The second column I chose to test missingness on `result`.

-**Null Hypothesis**: Distribution of `result` when `pentakill` is missing is the same as the distribution of `result` when `pentakill` is not missing.
+**Null Hypothesis**: Distribution of `result` when `pentakills` is missing is the same as the distribution of `result` when `pentakills` is not missing.

-**Alternative Hypothesis**: Distribution of `result` when `pentakill` is missing is not the same as the distribution of `result` when `pentakill` is not missing.
+**Alternative Hypothesis**: Distribution of `result` when `pentakills` is missing is not the same as the distribution of `result` when `pentakills` is not missing.
 - Test statistic: Total Variation Distance (TVD)
 - Significance level: 5% (0.05)

-We performed a permutation test to determine whether or not the missingness of `pentakill` was dependent on `result` total variation distance (TVD) as our test statistic.
-The plot below illustrates the empircal distirbution of the TVDs, where are observed value is the red vertical line.
+We performed a permutation test to determine whether or not the missingness of `pentakills` was dependent on `result` total variation distance (TVD) as our test statistic.
+The plot below illustrates the empirical distribution of the TVDs, where are observed value is the red vertical line.

 **Results:**
 - **Observed**:0.0